-Every year, burning coal, manufacturing cement, and other industrial processes release some 2,000 tonnes of mercury into the atmosphere.
+Every year, burning coal, manufacturing cement, and other industrial processes release some 2,000 tons of mercury into the atmosphere.
 But most mercury emissions into air come from artisanal and small-scale gold mining (ASGM).

 What We Do

 The GEF officially recognized the need for action on mercury in 1995.
 In 2013, the Intergovernmental Negotiating Committee designated the GEF as an entity comprising the financial mechanism of The Minamata Convention on Mercury.
-To date, 128 countries and the European Union have signed the Convention, including 50 developing countries and CEITs.
+As of November 1, 2019, 128 countries and the European Union have signed the Convention, including 50 developing countries and Countries with Economies in Transition (CEITs); the Convention now has 114 Parties.
 The Minamata Convention entered into force on 16 August 2017.

 The GEF helps countries to: